rjsf-team/react-jsonschema-form/docs/advanced-customization/custom-templates.md

 - `id`: The id of the field in the hierarchy.
 - `title`: The title of the field being rendered.
+- `schema`: The schema object for the field.
-- `uiSchema`: The uiSchema object for this field.
+- `uiSchema`: The uiSchema object for the field.
 - `required`: A boolean value stating if the field is required
 - `registry`: The `registry` object.